 Ready for Greece?
-Where to First?
+Where to First (and How to Island Hop)?

 by Lindsay

-I will also venture to say that I don’t think cruise ships with day-long stopovers are the best way to appreciate its islands.
-Nor are all-inclusive resorts designed to keep you hotel-bound.
-Greece is for exploring.
-And loving Greece, without some luxe city comforts and with its idiosyncratic ways, can be a gradual process.
+And loving Greece, without some luxe city comforts and with its idiosyncratic ways, can require patience.
 But once you cast-off certain seasoned traveller expectations and allow its multifaceted character to unfold, it’s hard not to love deeply.

 Time is required.
 It would be remiss to sweep through Greece in 3 to 5 days.
 Also depending on where you are travelling from, and how long you take to get over jet lag, allow for at least 8 to 14 days on a large island like Crete, or on 2 or so small-ish islands within an island group.
 Unless you’re trying to satiate a voracious travel appetite, or have lots of time, we wouldn’t pack too many islands into a trip.